openafsfoundation/openafsfoundation.org/about/minutes/2015-10-30/index.md

 * David Boldt pointed out that any publicly offered services by the US Govt must support IPv6
 * commercial products purchased by govt must support IPv6 unless exception is obtained
+* edu and commercial institutions appear to still be in the wait and see...
+* US Govt driving adoption

 approach Andrew for Board & Mark V for security